-Have a look at a brief description of some of the major factors that cause knee pain which curable by a knee replacement doctor:
+Have a look at a brief description of some of the major factors that cause knee pain which curable by a knee replacement doctor.

-Injuries: Injury to the knee or knee or components may result in knee pain.
+Injury to the knee or knee or components may result in knee pain.
 Injuries associated with knee pain include:

 - Meniscal tears: Meniscus is a cartilage present between the thigh bone and the shin bone.
 Meniscus tears may cause knee pain and can result due to a rapid twist of the knee joint.

 - Patellar tendinitis: Inflammation in one or more of your tendons that help connects the muscles to the bones.
-Inflammation and pain in the patellar tendons are usually observed in sports persons who are involved running, skiing, cycling, and in jumping.
+Inflammation and pain in the patellar tendons are usually observed in sports persons who are involved in running, skiing, cycling, and in jumping.

-Mechanical issues: Some of the mechanical issues that cause knee pain are:
+Some of the mechanical issues that cause knee pain are:

-- Loosen bodies: In some conditions, some a chipped piece of either bone or cartilage is formed because of some degenerative alterations that affect the movement in some specific angles while they float within the fluid of the knee joint.
+- Loosen bodies: In some conditions, a chipped piece of either bone or cartilage is formed because of some degenerative alterations that affect the movement in some specific angles while they float within the fluid of the knee joint.

-- Iliotibial band syndrome: knee pain may also result due to an inflammation in the iliotibial band, which becomes so tight that it may rub against the outer portion of the femur resulting in pain.
+- Iliotibial band syndrome: Knee pain may also result due to an inflammation in the iliotibial band, which becomes so tight that it may rub against the outer portion of the femur resulting in pain.

 - Patella dislocation: Sometimes the kneecap gets dislocated and moves outside of the knee joint that causes visual deformity and leads to pain.